MRGilak/moonwalk/_notes/Robotics/Robotic Project.md

 layout: note
 title: "Robotic Project"
 date: 2025-08-03
-excerpt: "Here, we will focus on controlling a 2DoF robot single leg."
+excerpt: "Desgining a controller for a 2DoF robot single leg"
 ---

 Here, we will focus on controlling a 2DoF robot single leg.